Click the image to view our latest L2P Booklet, celebrating some of the amazing successes achieved through the Program

-Prospective volunteers must complete an Application Form providing at least two referees and undergo relevant security checks including the Working with Children Check, Victoria Police and a VicRoads driving history check.
+Prospective volunteers must complete an Application Form providing at least two referees and undergo relevant security checks including the Working with Children Check, CrimCheck and a Consent to Release Information from VicRoads’ Records.

 Following receipt of an application form, prospective volunteers will be provided with the relevant paperwork for the above security checks.
 All fees associated with these checks are borne by the program.
 Applicants would then be invited to attend an interview with the Program Coordinator as part of the screening process for all volunteers.